 What a run it’s been.

-The continued support of Price Cutter Supermarkets, now in its 19th year as title sponsor, has been significant.
+The continued support of Price Cutter Supermarkets, which has been a presenting or title sponsor for nearly 20 years, has been significant.
 Additionally, a number of events, such as pro-ams as well as the inaugural Harvest Moon Festival last year, have come aboard to make it all happen.

 Overall, the tournament has stared down challenges, such as the economic downturn of the past decade, and still thrived.

 “We cannot enjoy success in this tournament without help from across the Ozarks, or without the national support of the PGA and Web.com,” Andrews said.
 “It’s truly a team and community effort that has kept it alive and successful for more than quarter century.”

 Price Cutter Supermarkets calls it “a blessing” to help make a difference in the community.

 “We were approached and wanted to step up.
 We obviously wanted to continue the cause.
 We’ve just seen all of the good that has come of it,” said Rob Marsh, Vice President of Operations for Price Cutter Supermarkets.
 “We like that all the money stays with local children’s charities.”

 The fact that the PGA offers the Web.com Tour – and that the tour continues in popularity – cannot be underscored enough.

 Consider that the tour was all the idea of then-PGA Tour Commissioner Deane R. Beman in the late 1980s.
 Beman sought a proving ground for up-and-coming golfers and a place for PGA Tour veterans to hone their skills ahead of the Champions Tour.

 Thus, the Ben Hogan Tour launched in February 1990 thanks to the sponsorship of the Ben Hogan Company.
 Over the years, the PGA has secured title sponsorships from Nike, Buy.com, Nationwide Insurance and now Web.com, which is in the third year of a 10-year agreement.

 As a result of growth, 50 PGA Tour cards are decided annually on the Web.com Tour.
 That’s quite a spike from the 1990 season, when only the top-five money winners were awarded PGA Tour membership.
 That figure increased to 10 two years later, to 15 in 1997 and suddenly it was 20 beginning in 1993.
 It hit 25 in 2007.